Harry Gildea

-Henry Gildea (1890 – 9 April 1917) was a Scottish professional football inside right who played for Hibernian, Grimsby Town, Bristol City, Lochgelly United, East Fife and Dumbarton.
+Henry Gildea (1890 – 9 April 1917) was a Scottish professional footballer who played as an inside right for Hibernian, Grimsby Town, Bristol City, Lochgelly United, East Fife and Dumbarton.

 Personal life

 Gildea's brothers Peter and Willie were also footballers.
-Gildea served as a private with the Black Watch during the First World War and was killed in action in France on 9 April 1917.
+Gildea served as a private with the Black Watch during the First World War and was killed in action at the Battle of Arras on 9 April 1917.
 He was buried in Mindel Trench British Cemetery, Saint-Laurent-Blangy.